Police: 1 dead, 12 wounded in store shooting; shooter dead

 Police: 1 dead, 12 wounded in store shooting; shooter deadNew

-COLLIERVILLE, Tenn.
-(AP) — Police say a shooting at a Tennessee grocery store east of Memphis has left one person dead and 12 others wounded, and the shooter has been found dead.
+Police say a shooter attacked a grocery store in an upscale suburb of Memphis, Tennessee, and killed one person and wounded 12 others before being found dead.

-Chief Dale Lane of the Collierville Police Department said the shooting happened Thursday afternoon at a Kroger grocery outlet in that community about 30 miles east of Memphis.